-The second requirement that Zenoss filled for Huntington was the ability to easily create and maintain a "Single Source of Truth."
+The second requirement that Zenoss filled for Huntington was the ability to easily create and maintain a "single source of truth."
 This eliminates information silos by providing transparency that allows everyone to access the same set of information, helping eliminate lengthy war room meetings.
 If someone thinks the network is the problem, they simply go into the UI and look at the network resources to see if the data supports their claim.
-And since there are no limits to the number of people who can use the UI (unlike their previous legacy frameworks) no one is left out of the loop.
-And because Zenoss operates in near real-time, all views are accurate depictions of what is happening in the environment.
+Since there are no limits to the number of people who can use the UI (unlike their previous legacy frameworks), no one is left out of the loop.
+And because Zenoss operates in near real time, all views are accurate depictions of what is happening in the environment.

 The single source of truth also helps prevent event storms from flooding administrator consoles.
 Huntington was able to create and standardize thresholds across the organization.
 Before, each monitoring tool had its own thresholds that were set based on individual administrator requirements.
-Now, administrators can use local tool threshold departmentally, but they aren't pulled into enterprise view.
+Now, administrators can use local tool thresholds departmentally, but they aren't pulled into the enterprise view.
 Zenoss alone determines if a threshold has been exceeded and action is required, drastically cutting down on meaningless events clogging up inboxes.

-Huntington was able to align this common view across incident and event management by integrating Zenoss with ServiceNow, the incident management solution that Huntington was in the process of rolling out.
-The integration was made easy through a custom ZenPack, a plug-in that can be developed either by Zenoss or customers themselves to monitor new types of devices add capabilities to the core software.
-This integration allowed Huntington to maintain an accurate, common understanding across monitoring and incident response systems.
+Huntington was able to align this common view across incident and event management by integrating Zenoss with ServiceNow, the incident-management solution that Huntington was in the process of rolling out.
+The integration was streamlined through the deployment of a new ZenPack, plug-ins that can be easily created by Zenoss staff, customers or partners to add custom data collection capabilities.
+This integration allowed Huntington to maintain an accurate, common understanding across monitoring and incident-response systems.
 Prior to implementing Zenoss and ServiceNow, thousands of alert emails would go out - which people simply ignored.

-With the new solution, Huntington could ensure that the right set of alerts were being sent to the correct recipients, and also make it possible to hold those recipients accountable for incident response.
+The integration was streamlined through the deployment of a new ZenPack, plug-ins that can be easily created by Zenoss staff, customers or partners to add custom data collection capabilities.
+With the new solution, Huntington could ensure that the right set of alerts was being sent to the correct recipients and also make it possible to hold those recipients accountable for incident response.

-The Zenoss integration with ServiceNow makes it possible to maintain a single source of truth because both products are kept up-to-date simultaneously.
+The Zenoss integration with ServiceNow makes it possible to maintain a single source of truth because both products are kept up to date simultaneously.
 When events are cleared in Zenoss, ServiceNow gets a notification telling the operator that the issue is corrected.
-Zenoss integration with ServiceNow also allows Huntington to set aside maintenance windows during which whatever range of devices are being worked on will not send unnecessary alerts, eliminating the need for admins to try to determine what's real and what is just maintenance churn.
-This integration between event management and incident management helps provide this focus because there are less alerts being assigned across the board.
+The Zenoss integration with ServiceNow also allows Huntington to set aside maintenance windows during which whatever range of devices are being worked on will not send unnecessary alerts, eliminating the need for administrators to try to determine what's real and what is just maintenance churn.
+This integration between event management and incident management helps provide this focus because there are fewer alerts being assigned across the board.